hohoCode/cgx/README.md

 Start Printing Gappy Phrases...
 ```
 - Once done just go check the  gpugrammar_temp directory and there should be bunch of grammar files for queries (one file for each query).
 - Troubleshooting.
 Common installation problems are mainly from CUDA memory allocation/access side, causing weido memory problems during running.
 We encourage you to use the latest GPU driver and CUDA library.
-- We will further update our codes to make it easier to use.
+- We will further update our codes significantly in our next release to make this code easier to use..
+Stay tuned.

 Thanks.